-In 1999, Zellweger starred with Chris O'Donnell in The Bachelor, and made headlines on account of her budding romance with comic star Jim Carrey.
+In 1999, Zellweger starred with Chris O'Donnell in The Bachelor, and made headlines for her budding romance with actor and comedian Jim Carrey.
 In the comedy Me, Myself and Irene (2000), written and directed by Peter and Bobby Farrelly, Carrey played a character with two personalities, both of whom are in love with Zellweger's Irene.
 That same year, Zellweger won a Golden Globe Award for the black comedy Nurse Betty, co-starring Morgan Freeman, Chris Rock and Greg Kinnear.

-Renee Zellweger went on to garner even more success in 2001, when she starred as the neurotic British title character in the film adaptation of Helen Fielding's best-selling novel, Bridget Jones's Diary.
-The film, which also starred Hugh Grant and Colin Firth, garnered Zellweger two Academy Award nominations for best actress.
+Renee Zellweger had a critical and popular success in 2001, when she starred as the neurotic British title character in the film adaptation of Helen Fielding's best-selling novel, Bridget Jones's Diary.
+The film, which also starred Hugh Grant and Colin Firth, earned Zellweger an Academy Award nomination for Best Actress.
 Bridget Jones's sequel, The Edge of Reason, was released in 2004, and the third film in the series Bridget Jones's Baby opened in 2016.

 In 2003, Zellweger earned her second Golden Globe and an Oscar nomination for Best Actress for her performance in Chicago, the film adaptation of the 1970s musical.
 The film also starred Richard Gere and Catherine Zeta-Jones.
 That same year, Zellweger starred opposite Ewan McGregor in the retro-romantic comedy Down With Love.
-The following year, she continued her winning streak by capturing the Academy Award for best supporting actress, for her performance as Ruby in the Civil War drama Cold Mountain.
+The following year, she won the Academy Award for Best Supporting Actress for her performance as Ruby in the Civil War drama Cold Mountain.